 - In-School Youth with Disabilities: ORS continued to outreach to 504 Coordinators.
 ORS presented at the Annual Rhode Island Guidance Counselor Conference to talk about services and referrals.
 ORS continued to expand services to the many school districts throughout the state. - ORS continued to work with the Rhode Island Training School as well as having meetings with the Dept of Corrections to offer and coordinate services to those "at risk" youth exiting these programs.
 ORS has continually reviewed and expanded its traditional Transition services to meet the needs of school districts.
 This includes middle school students with the goal of introducing Pre-ETS services at an earlier age.
 This has given students an earlier look at potential career interests and pathways as they enter high school. - ORS collaborated with The Regional Transition Center, BHDDH, School Districts, and Adult Providers utilizing Griffin and Hammis in a Discovery School to Work pilot for more significantly disabled students to increase exposure to employment, improve employment outcomes, as well as providing a for seamless exit from school to adult life.
 The challenge remains vendor capacity in providing customized employment.
 The Discovery School to Work pilot was completed and has created a best practice in coordinating services for students exiting high school and entering adult services. - Adults with Disabilities: ORS has worked with the providers to identify obstacles to service delivery which led to a fee for service rate review and increase to ensure a wide array of service providers and training programs continued to be available.
-Several new vendors came on board to enable customers from underserved populations to participate in employment services. - ORS continued to review, design, and modify programs and services as changing needs of customers are identified.
-An example would be changes to driving evaluations and instruction including instructors speaking multiple languages. - ORS counselors have participated in CHARLAs by Lazo for Spanish-speaking families, meeting them in the community to connect with resources and employment.
+Several new vendors came on board to enable customers from underserved populations to participate in employment services.

+- ORS continued to review, design, and modify programs and services as changing needs of customers are identified.
+An example would be changes to driving evaluations and instruction including instructors speaking multiple languages. - ORS counselors have participated in CHARLAS by LAZO for Spanish-speaking families, meeting them in the community to connect with resources and employment.
 Challenges have again occurred due to vendor capacity. - ORS continued to fund benefits counselor time for benefits counseling forums and information sessions to identify beneficiaries of Social Security who may be an underserved or unserved population and who could benefit from connecting with ORS. - ORS increased the fees paid for benefits counseling provided to those ORS customers on SSI/SSDI who may be unserved/underserved at key points in the employment path via collaborative efforts with the Sherlock Center WIPA program or ORS fee-for-service programming.
-ORS also entered into an MOU with Work without Limits to enable referrals at time of case closure.
+ORS also entered into an MOU with Work without Limits to enable referrals at time of case closure. - ORS has created a Job Club which three vendors are offering that is a combination of job preparation and community-based work experience.
+This allows the vendor to reinforce what the client is taught.
+Underserved populations such as individuals with Asperger's or those who have a traumatic brain injury have benefited from this club.